Phantonia/Krypton/Specification/2_LexicalStructure.md

 Invalid in this case does not necessarily mean that a compile time error is reported.
 The last example for example is split into two lexemes: the integer literal `0` and the identifier `_b11010101`.

-### 2.9.2 Real literals
+### 2.9.2 Rational literals

-A real literal represents a real number.
+A rational literal represents a real number.
 It obeys the following rules:

 - It consists only of digits 0 to 9, except:
 - It has to contain exactly one dot character `.` to represent the decimal point.
-If it lacks it, it is not a real but an integer literal.
+If it lacks it, it is not a rational but an integer literal.
 The dot may not be the first or last character.
-- It may also have the underscores as described under Integer literals.
+- It may also have the underscores as described under <u>2.9.1 Integer literals</u>.
 However, these underscores are not allow directly before or directly after the decimal point.

 These are examples of valid real literals: